6. Examples

 The expected results will show the development of a cavity flow pattern, where the fluid moves along the Z axis, influenced by the velocity set on the lower boundary.
 This is typical for cavity simulations, where the fluid is confined within a box.

-5.4.
-Cavity Flow with Wall Obstacle
+6.9.
+Cavity Flow with Wall Obstacle [OLD]

 This example simulates cavity flow using the Lattice Boltzmann Method (LBM) with a fixed obstacle (wall) in the middle of the domain.
 The domain resolution is 100×100×100, and non-periodic boundary conditions are enforced on all axes (XX, YY, and ZZ).